LSSTDESC/tom_desc/README.md

    - Under "Command", User ID must have the uid that owns the CFS directory, and Filesystem Group the gid
    - Under "Security and Host Config"
        - Run as non-root must be "Yes"
-       - Instead of the usual spin recommendations *only* add the NET_BIND_SERVICE capability
+       - Under "Security & Host Config", instead of the usual spin recommendations *only* add the NET_BIND_SERVICE capability
    - Ingress, etc.

-Note that in order to get some of the right files in tom_desc (settings.py and some others), I originally mounted the workload with an entrypoint of /bin/bash (so that it wouldn't run gunicorn).
-I then ran "./manage.py migrate" to get the database tables all created.
-I then made the entrypoint the standard, and redeployed the workload.
-This is only necessary when first getting started.
+When you first create the database and the TOM, the tom won't work, because the database tables aren't set up.
+Run a shell on the TOM's workload, and then do `python manage.py migrate` to set up those database tables.
+When done, do `kill -HUP 1` to restart the web server.
+This is only necessary when you start the first time.

 ## Branch Management